SpidWagon/virtual_enigma/README.md

 ```

 ## Configuration
-When you want to change enigma setting you need to change the
+When you want to change the enigma setting you need to change the
 `enigma/general_config.yml` file.
 Note several moments:

 - In reflector and rotors settings the letters are listed as connected to
   alphabet order.
-For example, if the first letter of a rotor is E, this
+For example, if the first letter of a rotor is E, this means
-means that the A is mapped to the E.
+  that the A is mapped to the E.
-- Although plugboard setting in general_config.yml file is just a python
+- Although the plugboard setting in general_config.yml file is just a python
   dictionary, plugboard maps letters in both directions.
-- The notch position of last rotor doesn't affect anything since it's not
+- The notch position of the last rotor doesn't matter since it's not used.
-used.
-- The real version of enigma didn't has punctuations (at least as I know),
+- The real version of enigma did not have punctuation marks (as far as I know),
-but decided to add them.
+  but I decided to add them.

 Example of config file:
 ```